goharbor/community/proposals/new/pull_through_proxy_cache.md

 * Pull image from a normal Harbor project
 * Pull image from a proxy project with all images are cached in local

-Because the proxy project needs to pull images from remote registry, and also have some concurrent limitation on the request, the overall image pull performance degredation must less than 50%.
+Because the proxy project needs to pull images from a remote registry, and have some concurrent limitation on the request, the overall image pull performance degradation must less than 50%.

 ## Non-Goals